Cloud-SPAN/create-aws-instance-1-open-account/_episodes/01-create-your-account.md

 Login to your **Root user** account: enter the **email address** that you used to open your account in step 1  and press **Next** button.

-You will be prompted to enter:
+You will be prompted to:
-- enter some characters by a "Security check" box
+- enter some characters into a "Security check" box
 - enter your password,
 - if you are asked to select either the previous or the new version of the **Console Home**, please choose the new version, and
 - select your cookie preferences (select as you prefer).